jtrauer/epi_model_r/README.md

 * replace_deaths: Under this approach the total rate of all deaths to be tracked throughout model integration (which is implemented automatically if this approach is requested) and these deaths re-enter the model as births Whichever approach is adopted, births are then implemented to the compartment nominated as the entry_compartment.

+## Stratification
+If a stratified model is required, this can be built through the class StratifiedModel, which provides additional methods for automatically stratifying the original model built using the parent (EpiModel) class's methods only (although the object should be created as an instance of StratifiedModel throughout to ensure all methods are available, of course).
+(Stratification could also be achieved manually by specifying compartments and flows through loops, etc. and using the EpiModel class only, but using this stratification approach is a major reason for the development of SUMMER).

+Model stratification is requested through the stratify method to StratifiedModel, which is the master method that calls all other processes that need to be applied to the base model structure.

+### Stratification naming
+The name of the stratification to be applied to the model is requested as the first argument to the stratify method.
+This should be provided as a string and have the features described above in "Compartment names and user-submitted strings".
+In addition, the string "age" has specific behaviour, as described below and so should not be used unless this behaviour is specifically desired.